-Self-identified social smokers less likely to try to quitJune 14th, 2011 in Health /
+Self-identified social smokers less likely to try to quitJune 14, 2011 in Medicine & Health / Health

 (Medical Xpress) -- Self-identified social smokers are less likely to try to quit and to avoid smoking for more than a month, according to a national study in the American Journal of Public Health conducted by professors at the University of California, Merced, and UC San Francisco.

 In the study, "Social Smoking Among Young Adults: Investigation of Intentions and Attempts to Quit," the researchers compared the cessation efforts of three different definitions of social smokers.
 The researchers found that how young adults define their smoking plays a role in whether they try to quit and how successful they are at quitting.

 "The self-identified social smokers may pose a particular challenge for cessation," UC Merced psychology professor Anna V. Song and UCSF professor Pamela M. Ling wrote in the paper.
 "These 'social smokers' may not regard themselves as 'real smokers.'
 The 'social smoker' label may represent an effort to deny or discount the risks associated with smoking."

 While the health consequences of social smoking have not been specifically studied, the professors said light smoking (fewer than 10 cigarettes per day) is associated with increased cardiovascular risk and an increased risk of cancer, respiratory tract infections, cataracts, impaired fertility and fractures.

 Song and Ling looked at people who identify themselves as social smokers but smoke outside of social situations or smoke alone, as well as those who limit their smoking to either smoking mainly or entirely with other people.

 Social smoking is highly prevalent among young adults.
 Of the 1,528 young adults between ages 18 and 25 surveyed, 62 percent identified themselves as social smokers or behaved as social smokers.